YunTianZhou/exlib/README.md

 ./build.sh
 ```

-The compiled binaries will be generate in `./build/`.
+The compiled binaries will be generated in `./build`.

 ## Usage

-Here's a simple template of how to setup an `exlib` project:
+Here's a simple template for setting up an `exlib` project:

 ```cpp
 #include <exlib/exlib.hpp>